 We strongly recommend you use the above parameters following "awdflash" to flash your BIOS.
-DO NOT just type "awdflash se6 sw.bin" without the above parameters following the .bin file.
+DO NOT just type "awdflash se6_sw.bin" without the above parameters following the .bin file.
+You only can use the "awdflash.exe" attached in NV7-133R product CD-ROM, DO NOT USE the others Award flash program to flash your NV7m BIOS.

-The Award flash utility can not be completed under a Windows® 95/98 or Windows® NT environment, you must be in a pure DOS environment.
+The Award flash utility can't be completed under a Windows® 95/98 or Windows® NT, Windows® 2000, Windows® XP, Windows® ME environment, you must be in a pure DOS environment.